 This is a broad prohibition, covering employment discrimination as well as discrimination which prevents or impedes access to services, such as education, recreation, housing, or travel, by any employer or organization which receives federal aid.
 Most schools, hospitals, human services organizations, airports, and a host of other organizations receive some aid from the federal government; thus Section 504 is wide-reaching.

 Under Section 504, a “qualified individual with a disability” is someone who has a physical or mental impairment which substantially limits one or more major life activities.
 People who have a history of, or who are regarded as having, a physical or mental impairment that substantially limits one or more major life activity, are also covered.
 Major life activities include caring for one’s self, walking, seeing, hearing, speaking, breathing, working, performing manual tasks, and learning.
-Thus, many individuals with Autism Spectrum Disorder (ASD) are protected under Section 504.
+Thus, many individuals on the autism spectrum are protected under Section 504.

 Section 504 allows for reasonable accommodations to allow access to services or to allow an employee to perform the essential functions of a job.
 In the realm of education, examples of reasonable accommodations include extra time to take an exam, class outlines, or preferred seating.
 In the workplace, examples of reasonable accommodations include modified work schedules, assistive technology, or extra supervision.

 - The Right to Accommodations in the Workplace